abhishekmadhu/cu-re-mg/README.md

 ### How to run:
 (The easy way)
-* Find the ".exe" file in the main directory and download and run it.
+* Find the ".exe" file in the main directory and download and run it (to be uploaded very soon).

 ### How to run: